 What does EPC mean?

-If you are looking for new programs to join, please check out the list of affiliate programs that we manage.
-We represent some of the fastest-growing programs in the industry including Tiny Prints, Blurb, Stella & Dot, Tea Collection, and more.
+There are some great affiliate marketing programs out there – and we’re fortunate enough to manage many of them.
+To learn more about how to get started with affiliate marketing, or to find new programs to join, check out the extensive list of affiliate programs that we manage.
+We represent some of the fastest-growing programs in the industry, including Target, adidas, Reebok, Tiny Prints, The Honest Company, Gymboree, The Children’s Place, Rent the Runway, Stella & Dot, Warby Parker, ModCloth and many more.

 Editor’s Note: This blog post was originally published in 2008 and has been completely updated for accuracy and comprehensiveness.